engblom/gpio/README.md

 ### Stepper motors

 This library is able to control stepper motors as long as you know the stepping sequence.
-The stepping sequence can be found from manufacturer datasheet of the stepper motor.
+The stepping sequence can usually be found from the  manufacturer datasheet of the stepper motor.

-The example below should be pretty much self-explainging
+The example below should be pretty much self-explaining.

 ````
 (def byj48-seq [[false false false true]